scottburton11/gilt_api/README.md

 Get your environment on, and create and seed your database

     bundle && rake

+`rake` could take some time; it downloads attributes and images for every product currently on the site.

 Remember to move the image files to a location that is publicly accessible to your webserver; this location is only accessible on the